 This all starts with knowing the right best practices for improving return on investment (ROI), but improving PPC ROI is no easy task.

-Even the most experienced Google Ads managers are constantly looking for new ways to improve their return rates.
+Even the most experienced Adwords management agency managers are constantly looking for new ways to improve their return rates.

 If you’re not getting the results you had hoped for from your PPC ad campaigns, use the tips below to boost your PPC ROI.

-1. To start boosting PPC ROI, look at your account structure.
+- To start boosting PPC ROI, look at your account structure.

 The first thing that you will need to look at when trying to boost your PPC ROI is your account structure.

 There two main parts of your PPC account that you’ll need to optimize are your campaigns and ad groups:

-So you’ll need to decide which campaign topics you would like to allocate your PPC marketing budget to before you create ad groups.
+So you’ll need to decide which campaign topics you would like to allocate your Adwords budget to before you create ad groups.

 This suggests that these keywords are not relevant to the ads in that group.
 Consider moving them to a different ad group with more relevant content.

 What keywords or key phrases will you use to search for the things that you sell?
 And what do you find when you type these keywords?
-This is what you should keep in mind when finding keywords to use.

 Each has different pros and cons that you should consider before choosing the right type of keyword match type for your campaign.